-FACE has thus withstood First Amendment challenges in the courts of appeals, while the Supreme Court has declined to consider the issue.
-64 The lack of recent First Amendment challenges to FACE indicates some settling in the law.
-65 After the June 2022 decision by the Supreme Court to overturn Roe and Planned Parenthood, Attorney General Merrick B. Garland announced that "under FACE, the Justice Department will continue to protect healthcare providers and individuals seeking reproductive health services in states where those services remain legal."
-66 Moreover, Attorney General Garland emphasized that under "fundamental First Amendment principles, individuals must remain free to inform and counsel each other about the reproductive care that is available in other states."
+Amendment challenges to FACE since the 2000s indicates some settling in the law.65 After the June 2022 decision by the Supreme Court to overturn Roe and Planned Parenthood, Attorney General Merrick B. Garland announced that "under the Freedom of Access to Clinic Entrances Act, the [Justice] Department will continue to protect healthcare providers and individuals seeking reproductive health services in states where those services remain legal."
+Moreover, Attorney General Garland emphasized that under "fundamental First Amendment principles, individuals must remain free to inform and counsel each other about the reproductive care that is available in other states."